-This article describes connecting to a server by using data modeling and management applications like SQL Server Management Studio (SSMS) or SQL Server Data Tools (SSDT).
-Or, with client reporting applications like Microsoft Excel, Power BI Desktop, or custom applications.
+This article describes connecting to a server by using data modeling and management applications like SQL Server Management Studio (SSMS) or Visual Studio with Analysis Services projects, or with client reporting applications like Microsoft Excel, Power BI Desktop, or custom applications.
 Connections to Azure Analysis Services use HTTPS.

 When you create an Analysis Services server in Azure, you specify a unique name and the region where the server is to be created.
 When specifying the server name in a connection, the server naming scheme is:

 Where protocol is string asazure, region is the Uri where the server was created (for example, westus.asazure.windows.net) and servername is the name of your unique server within the region.

 In Azure portal > server > Overview > Server name, copy the entire server name.
 If other users in your organization are connecting to this server too, you can share this server name with them.
 When specifying a server name, the entire path must be used.

 The protocol for East US 2 region is aspaaseastus2.

 When connecting to Azure Analysis Services using the Tabular Object Model, use the following connection string formats: